nsls-ii-forge/docs/source/creating_packages.rst

 and create pull request.
 In pull request comments include a brief note and **the link to the original repository** of the package (PyPI, conda-forge or GitHub).

-Closely examine build results to ensure that the packages were built for all systems and Python versions and all tests passed successfully.
+Closely examine build results to ensure that the packages were built for all target systems and Python versions and all tests passed successfully.
 Correct issues if necessary.
 Each time a change is made to configuration files, the feedstock must be rerendered and changes must be committed and pushed.
 Merge the pull request once